namitawalia/A-B-Testing-and-Regression-Analysis-for-Marketing-Team/README.md

 ### Data Distribution
 All the histograms show a somewhat symmetrical shape.
 This suggests that the number of clicks and conversions is relatively evenly distributed, with few extreme outliers on either the high or low end.

-- **Facebook had more frequent higher conversion days** than AdWords, which had very low conversion rates (less than 6 and 6-10).
+- Facebook had more frequent higher conversion days than AdWords, which had very low conversion rates (less than 6 and 6-10).
-- There is a significant variance in the number of **high conversion days** between the two campaigns.
+- There is a significant variance in the number of high conversion days between the two campaigns.
-- The **absence of any days** with conversions between 10-15 and more than 15 in AdWords indicates a need to review what strategies were changed or what external factors could have influenced these numbers.
+- The absence of any days with conversions between 10-15 and more than 15 in AdWords indicates a need to review what strategies were changed or what external factors could have influenced these numbers.

 ### Correlation Analysis
-- A **correlation coefficient of 0.87** indicates a strong positive linear relationship between clicks on **Facebook ads and sales**, suggesting that as the number of clicks increases, sales tend to increase as well.
+- A correlation coefficient of **0.87** indicates a strong positive linear relationship between clicks on Facebook ads and sales, suggesting that as the number of clicks increases, sales tend to increase as well.
 - This strong correlation suggests that **Facebook ads are highly effective in driving sales**.
-- A **correlation coefficient of 0.45** for AdWords ads and sales indicates a **moderate** positive relationship.
+- A correlation coefficient of **0.45** for AdWords ads and sales indicates a **moderate** positive relationship.
 While AdWords contributes to sales, other factors may influence its effectiveness.

 ### Statistical Testing
 - The **mean number of conversions** from Facebook ads (**11.74**) is substantially higher than AdWords ads (**5.98**).
-- The **T statistic (32.88)** and **extremely small p-value (9.35e-134)** provide strong evidence against the null hypothesis, indicating that **Facebook ads generate more conversions**.
+- The **T statistic (32.88)** and **extremely small p-value (9.35e-134)** provide strong evidence against the null hypothesis, indicating that Facebook ads generate more conversions.
 - The results suggest **reallocating resources toward Facebook advertising**.

 ### Regression Analysis